In this article, Lawrence examines the Poland Breed Standard and provides some tips and tricks for exhibiting Polands.

 - Solid colour feathers in a white crest

 - Cover D cups with tape to limit access to water – this prevents crest soiling.
-Give water yourself, do not reply on show stewards who do not know the breed.
+Give water yourself, do not rely on show stewards who do not know the breed.

-- A few stubs of feathers on the legs can be removed with tweezers, but if there are too many you can end up with holes in the shanks which will point to doctoring your bird.
+- You can remove a few stubs of feathers on the legs with tweezers, but if there are too many, you can end up with holes in the shanks, which will point to doctoring your bird.

 - Similarly, a few miscoloured feathers can be removed, although too many and a good judge will be able to tell.

-- Tape up crests with making tape prior to showing to maintain shape and prevent crest pecking if a number of birds are kept together
+- Tape up crests with masking tape before showing to maintain shape and prevent crest pecking if several birds are kept together

 - Misshapen crests can be corrected to a degree by taping, although physical deformity will be disqualified